Olympus E-M1 II vs Panasonic GX85

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the GX85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M1 II and the GX85 are recent models that are part of the current product line-up.
-The GX85 replaced the earlier Panasonic GX7, while the E-M1 II followed on from the Olympus E-M1.
+The GX85 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M1 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Olympus E-M1 II or the Panasonic GX85 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.